scrabbletank/farhome-rules/rulesdoc.md

 | Impossible | B    | B    | T    | T    | T    | T    | T    |

 #### Rerolls
-Either through expertise, feats, or other abilities you may reroll a number of dice when making a roll.
-When rerolling you may choose any dice, except wound dice, to reroll taking the new value instead.
-Once rerolled you may not reroll the same die again.
-You may reroll any dice that are considered part of your roll, such as bonus dice from upcasting a spell, dice added from abilities or spells such as _Guidance_, and dice given by negative effects, such as poison.
-When making a skill challenge, all challenge dice are considered part of your roll and may be rerolled.
+Through expertise, feats, or other abilities, you may reroll a number of dice when making a roll.
+When rerolling, you can select any dice—except wound dice—to reroll and use the new value instead.
+Once a die has been rerolled, you cannot reroll it again.
+This ability extends to any dice considered part of your roll, including bonus dice from upcast spells, dice added by abilities or spells like Guidance, and dice imposed by negative effects such as poison.
+In a skill challenge, all challenge dice are eligible for rerolling.

-Dice rolled in contest of your own roll, such as another creatures defense or attribute save rolls, cannot be rerolled by you.
-Additionally, dice that have been replaced, such as dice that have been hexed, cannot be rerolled.
+You cannot reroll dice involved in contests against your own roll, such as another creature's defense or attribute save rolls.

 #### Adding Dice
 Some abilities allow you to add dice to certain rolls.
-Dice that are added as part of upcasting a spell or from abilities that apply to your next roll must be added and rolled together.
-Hero dice, or abilities that allow you to add dice to any roll within a timeframe can be added after your roll, but before the outcome is determined.
+Dice added as part of upcasting a spell or from abilities that apply to your next roll must be added and rolled together.
+Hero dice or abilities that allow you to add dice to any roll within a timeframe can be added after your roll but before the outcome is determined.

 For example, dice added from the spells _Guidance_ or _Weal_ add dice to your next roll that satisfies the condition.
 These dice must be added the next time you make that roll.
-Dice added by the _Inspiring Words_ maneuver can be added to any roll made in the timeframe.
-If you wanted to add _Inspiring Words_ to your attack, you may wait to see the opponents defense before adding the superior die.
+Dice added by the _Inspiring Words_ maneuver can be added to any roll made within the timeframe.
+If you want to add _Inspiring Words_ to your attack, you may wait to see the opponent's defense before adding the superior die.
 Similarly, your opponent can wait to see your attack roll before deciding to add dice to their defense roll.

 ### Wounds

-Wounds are used to determine how hard a character is to kill, the more wounds you have the more durable your character.
+Wounds determine how hard a character is to kill; the more wounds you have, the more durable your character is.
 Wounds are lost when you are hit by attacks, spells, or traps and are restored by taking rests or through certain spells.
-If you are brought to 0 wounds or below you become incapacitated and start making death saves.
+If you are brought to 0 wounds or below, you become incapacitated and start making death saves.
 Some attacks and spells can kill your character outright, bypassing death saves.
 Regardless of the source, taking damage equal to or exceeding your maximum wounds will kill you.

 #### Temporary Wounds

 Some abilities give temporary wounds instead of healing missing wounds.
-When taking damage you remove any temporary wounds first, dealing any remaining damage to your wounds.
-Once lost, temporary wounds do not come back and cannot be healed, however whenever you gain new temporary wounds you add them to your total.
+When taking damage, you remove any temporary wounds first, dealing any remaining damage to your wounds.
+Once lost, temporary wounds do not come back and cannot be healed.
+However, whenever you gain new temporary wounds, you add them to your total.
 You may have a maximum of half your health, rounded up, in temporary wounds at any given time.

 #### Injuries

-Some abilities or spells inflict lasting injuries.
-Injuries come in two varieties: Minor and Major Injuries.
-Minor injuries are short lived, can be easily cured through rest or magic, and are often only a mild hinderance to your character.
-At the end of each successful long rest you recover from a minor injury.
-If you have multiple minor injuries you choose which injury to recover first.
+Some abilities or spells inflict lasting injuries, which come in two varieties: Minor and Major Injuries.
+Minor injuries are short-lived, can be easily cured through rest or magic, and are often only a mild hindrance to your character.
+At the end of each successful long rest, you recover from a minor injury.
+If you have multiple minor injuries, you choose which one to recover from first.

-Major Injuries are long lasting, debilitating injuries that can have major effects on your character.
-While most major injuries can be healed over time some specific injuries can only be healed through magic.
-Every week that you have a major injury you make a Stamina save against 4 terrible dice, ending its effects on success.
+Major injuries are long-lasting, debilitating, and can have significant effects on your character.
+While most major injuries can be healed over time, some specific injuries can only be healed through magic.
+Every week that you have a major injury, you make a Stamina save against 4 terrible dice, ending its effects on success.

 ### Action Points

-Action points (AP) are used during combat to move, attack, or cast spells.
-Characters start with 10 action points and at the start of each of your characters turns your action points are refilled.
-Aside from a few actions (listed in the Combat section) there is no limit on which actions you can take on your turn.
+Action points, or AP, are used during combat to move, attack, or cast spells.
+Characters start with 10 action points, which are refilled at the start of each turn.
+Aside from a few actions (listed in the Combat section), there is no limit on which actions you can take on your turn.
 Any unspent action points can be spent on reactions when it's not your turn.
 Reactions are triggered by specific actions other creatures take.
 For example, opportunity attacks can only be made when a creature tries to leave your zone of control.

 ### Death Saves

-When a character takes enough damage to bring them to 0 wounds they are incapacitated and start making death saves.
-While incapacitated you gain temporary wounds equal to half your total wounds rounded up.
-At the start of each turn you roll a wound die, losing 1 of your temporary wounds if the die rolls a wound.
-If you lose all of your temporary wounds your character dies.
+When a character takes enough damage to bring them to 0 wounds, they become incapacitated and start making death saves.
+While incapacitated, you gain temporary wounds equal to half your total wounds, rounded up.
+At the start of each turn, you roll a wound die, losing 1 of your temporary wounds if the die rolls a wound.
+If you lose all of your temporary wounds, your character dies.

 Death saves aren't the only way you can lose temporary wounds.
-Creatures can still make attacks against you and any melee attacks that hit you deal full damage regardless of the wound dice rolled.
+Creatures can still make attacks against you, and any melee attacks that hit deal full damage regardless of the wound dice rolled.
 Likewise, allies can attempt to bring you back with healing spells, potions, or by stabilizing you.
-While in this state healing effects restore any lost temporary wounds first.
-If this brings you 1 wound or above you regain consciousness and no longer make death saves.
+While in this state, healing effects restore any lost temporary wounds first.
+If this brings you to 1 wound or above, you regain consciousness and no longer make death saves.

-You can attempt to stabilize a character by making a medicine check.
-The check takes 10 AP and you must be beside the downed character to make it.
-Roll a medicine check, adding a terrible die for every temporary wound the character is missing.
-On success the character is stabilized, with failure restoring a temporary wound for every critical in your medicine check.
-A stabilized player's wounds are set to 1 and they no longer make death saving throws, gaining consciousness after 10 minutes.
+You can attempt to stabilize a character by making a medicine challenge.
+Stabilizing takes 10 AP and you must be beside the downed character to attempt it.
+Roll a medicine challenge, adding a terrible die for every temporary wound the character is missing.
+On success, the character is stabilized; on failure, restore a temporary wound for every triumph in your medicine challenge.
+A stabilized character's wounds are set to 1, and they no longer make death saving throws, regaining consciousness after 10 minutes.

 ### Maneuvers

 Maneuvers are special abilities that can be learned by your character.
 They can be learned by anyone, but most maneuvers require a weapon to be used.
-Using a maneuver is the same as taking any other action during your turn, however they have the following restrictions:
+Using a maneuver is the same as taking any other action during your turn; however, they have the following restrictions:

-- You may only use one maneuver per turn, reaction maneuvers excluded.
+- You may only use one maneuver per round.
-- You cannot use the same maneuver two consecutive rounds in a row.
+- You cannot use the same maneuver in two consecutive rounds.

+Reactions are exceptions among maneuvers, as they can be used once per turn, regardless of the restrictions mentioned earlier.
+For example, you can employ the _Protector_ maneuver twice in the same round, provided each use is in response to different creatures' actions.
+Likewise, you cannot activate _Protector_ twice in response to a single creature's actions.

-Most maneuvers have weapon requirements, or can only be used in specific situations, such as when an ally is attacked.
-Each maneuver has a level requirement which is shown as 3 levels, the first being the level requirement to learn the maneuver, the second when it becomes **enhanced**, and the third when it becomes **superior**.
-When your character reaches the maneuver's enhanced or superior levels it gains the effects described in its **enhanced** and **superior** textblocks.
+Most maneuvers specify weapon requirements or situational conditions, like defending an ally under attack.
+Each maneuver also has three levels: the first indicates when you can learn it, the second when it becomes **enhanced**, and the third when it becomes **superior**.
+Upon reaching the enhanced or superior levels, your character gains the effects detailed in the corresponding textblocks.

 ### Healing Surge

-Healing surges are used to heal wounds your character has suffered and are spent during a short or long rest.
-Your character starts with healing surges equal to your Stamina score (minimum of 1) and gains an extra healing surge every 10 levels.
-When spending a healing surge you roll 3 wound dice, healing for the number of wounds rolled.
-You can spend any number of healing surges during a short or long rest.
-After each long rest you regain up to 3 of your spent healing surges.
+Healing surges are used to heal wounds your character has suffered and are expended during a short or long rest.
+Your character begins with a maximum equal to your Stamina score (minimum of 1), increasing by 1 every 10 levels.
+When expending a healing surge, you roll 3 wound dice to determine the amount healed.
+You can expend any number of healing surges during a short or long rest.
+After each long rest, you regain up to 3 of your expended healing surges.

 ### Combat Advantage

-Some abilities may impose combat advantage against you or an enemy.
-Someone who grants combat advantage is easier to hit, giving anyone who makes an attack, maneuver, or spell attack against the creature an extra superior die to their roll.
+Some abilities may impose combat advantage on you or an enemy.
+A creature granting combat advantage is easier to hit, providing anyone who makes an attack, maneuver, or spell attack against it an additional superior die to their roll.
+Combat advantage does not stack; only one superior die is added regardless of how many sources grant combat advantage.

 ### Attributes
-Your characters aptitude is represented by 6 core attributes: Strength, Dexterity, Stamina, Intelligence, Willpower, and Charisma.
-Each attribute governs a number of skills in addition to the following:
+Your character's aptitude is represented by six core attributes: Strength, Dexterity, Stamina, Intelligence, Willpower, and Charisma.
+Each attribute governs a number of skills, in addition to the following:

 #### Strength
-Each point of Strength improves your melee attacks.
+Each point of Strength enhances your melee attacks.

 #### Dexterity
-Each point of Dexterity improves your ranged attacks, attacks with melee weapons with the _finesse_ property, and how far you can sprint.
+Each point of Dexterity improves your ranged attacks, attacks with melee weapons that have the _finesse_ property, and your sprinting distance.

 #### Stamina
-Each point of Stamina increases your max wounds by 1.
+Each point of Stamina increases your maximum wounds by 1.

 #### Intelligence
-Each point of Intelligence improves your arcane spellcasting ability and the number of spells you can prepare.
+Each point of Intelligence enhances your arcane spellcasting ability and the number of spells you can prepare.

 #### Willpower
-Each point of Willpower improves your occult spellcasting ability.
+Each point of Willpower enhances your occult spellcasting ability.

 #### Charisma
-Each point of Charisma improves your divine spellcasting ability.
+Each point of Charisma enhances your divine spellcasting ability.

 # Proficiency

-Proficiency is a measure of how capable your character is at a given skill or task.
-Every skill, weapon type, spell school, tool, and attribute save have their own proficiency score which can be increased as your character grows.
-With the exception of spell proficiencies, there is no limit on how many skills you can be proficient in.
-You may only increase spell proficiencies if you have the appropriate background or feat.
-Proficiencies cannot go above 5.
+Proficiency is a measure of your character's capability in a specific skill or task.
+Each skill, weapon type, spell school, tool, and attribute save has its own proficiency score, which increases as your character gains levels.
+Spell proficiencies are the exception, as they can only be increased after obtaining the appropriate background or feat.
+There is no limit to the number of skills in which you can be proficient, however you cannot increase a proficiency score above its related ability score.

 ### Skills

-Skills represent your characters ability to apply themselves in a variety of situations.
-While your attributes determine your raw talent in a subject, your skills determine how well honed or practiced you are in applying those attributes.
-For example, a character with high Charisma and low conversation may speak eloquently, but may have trouble focusing those words in a way that gets their point across or convinces others.
-A dexterous character may be quick on their feet, but lack the experience or muscle memory to be able to swing from a chandelier or jump from table to table.
+Skills represent your character's ability to apply themselves in various situations.
+While attributes determine your innate talent in a subject, skills indicate how well you've refined and practiced applying those attributes.
+For instance, a character with high Charisma but low proficiency in conversation might speak eloquently yet struggle to convey their point effectively or persuade others.
+Similarly, a dexterous character might be swift on their feet but lack the experience or muscle memory to swing from a chandelier or leap from table to table.

-Each skill has an associated attribute and its own proficiency modifier.
-There are no restrictions for which skills a player can add proficiency for, however you gain no benefit for proficiency scores above your attribute score.
+Each skill corresponds to an attribute and has its own proficiency modifier.
+There are no restrictions on which skills a player can choose to gain proficiency in; however, proficiency scores above your attribute score do not provide additional benefits.

 ##### Skill Table
 |                  |              |